Kwamboka1584/dsc-phase-1-project-v3/README.md

 ### Acknowlegement
 Thanks to my Technical Mentors: MaryAnn Mwikali, Samwel G and George Kamundia.
-Special shout out to Samwel Jane for setting the pace right.
+Special shout out to Samwel Jane for setting the pace right for this.